radin6262/MCL/README.md

 ### Setting Up the Development Environment

-We Do Not recommend using VS Code or PyCharm.
+We Recommend You Use VsCode or Pycharm but for running the application we recommend you use the windows powershell or cmd

 ```bash
 python -m venv .venv